kosack/hessobs/docs/source/Scheduler.rst

 schedules (each one represented by a Darkness object)

-.. inheritance-diagram::   Scheduler
+.. inheritance-diagram::   hessobs.Scheduler

-.. automodule:: Scheduler
+.. automodule:: hessobs.Scheduler
    :members: